 That’s because a surge in website traffic could overload your server, and it could shut down anytime.

 This explains why choosing a free host makes your website vulnerable to hacking and data breach.
+Find out how you can get a data breach compensation here.

 Lastly, you cannot fully optimize your website.
 Sure, you can publish valuable multimedia content.
 But since you are on a free host, that means you do not own your domain.